 Resources to support social equity and justice in our Community and ways to get involved:

-1hood is an excellent resource for advocacy and support.
+1hood is an excellent resource for local advocacy and support.

 The JCC Center for Loving Kindness and The Squirrel Hill Urban Coalition partnered to host a three part class series to discuss Anti-Racism, Anti- Semitism, Social Justice and Equity.
 In order to continue the discussion and to encourage community members to take action, the JCC Center for Loving Kindness and SHUC hosted a four part series to discuss excerpts from books including White Fragility by by Robin DiAndelo, How to be an Anti-Racist by Dr. Ibram X. Kendi, Waking Up White by Debby Irving and Long Time Coming: Reckoning with Race in America By Michael Eric Dyson and sharing ways to be an UPstander in our community.
 Stay tuned for a continuation of this work and opportunities to get involved at the JCC Center for Loving Kindness site.

 Below are some examples of efforts to make Squirrel Hill a more just, equitable neighborhood:

 Our beloved local bookstore, Classic Lines, has released an anti-racist reading list (reprinted below).
 To support one of our local businesses while learning how to combat racism, email email@example.com to order a book, or visit the store in person!
 White Fragility: Why It’s So Hard for White People to Talk About Racism by Robin DiAngelo.